geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 Testing planting feature
 Testing settings feature
 Testing task feature
+Testing user feature
 Testing variety feature
-02:00 +1: All tests passed!
+04:46 +1: All tests passed!
++ flutter pub global run remove_from_coverage:remove_from_coverage -f coverage/lcov.info -r 'repositories\/.*$'
++ flutter pub global run remove_from_coverage:remove_from_coverage -f coverage/lcov.info -r 'data\/.*$'
++ flutter pub global run remove_from_coverage:remove_from_coverage -f coverage/lcov.info -r 'domain\/.*$'
++ flutter pub global run remove_from_coverage:remove_from_coverage -f coverage/lcov.info -r 'authentication\/.*$'
 + genhtml -q coverage/lcov.info -o coverage/html
 Overall coverage rate:
-  source files: 472
+  source files: 320
-  lines.......: 61.8% (7922 of 12828 lines)
+  lines.......: 72.9% (6028 of 8264 lines)
   functions...: no data found
 Message summary:
   no messages were reported
 ```

+Note the line "All tests passed" after the sequence of lines documenting the feature under test.

+:::info Uh oh...
-If the tests do not run successfully, the output will look similar to this:
+If the tests do not run successfully, there won't be the line "All tests passed", and the output will instead look similar to this:

 ```
 ./run_tests.sh